cloudposse-archives/github-action-ci-terraform/README.md

-Copy the `.github/workflows/terraform-ci.yml` file from this repository into the `.github/workflows` folder of the repository to which you'd like to add Terraform CI functionality.
+Copy the `.github/workflows/ci-terraform.yml` file from this repository into the `.github/workflows` folder of the repository to which you'd like to add CI functionality.
 This will cause CI functionality to execute on pull requests and whenever requested via chatops.
 ### Chatops
 To request functionality via chatops, type `/run [command_name]` or `/test [test_name]` in a comment for any open pull request.
 It is possible to request multiple commands or tests in one chatops comment, e.g., `/run command_1 command_2 command_3`.
 #### COMMANDS
-Some of Cloud Posse's Terraform CI functionality will modify repo files and push a commit with the modified files to the current branch.
+Some of Cloud Posse's CI functionality will modify repo files and push a commit with the modified files to the current branch.
 These commands can be invoked by commenting on a pull request with `/run [command_name]`.

 The following is a complete list of all valid run commands:
   * **rebuild-readme**
   * **terraform-fmt**
   * **all** (runs all of the above)
 #### TESTS
-Some of Cloud Posse's Terraform CI functionality will test the current state of files in the repo, but will not modify them.
+Some of Cloud Posse's CI functionality will test the current state of files in the repo, but will not modify them.
 The results of tests will be listed along with the other status checks at the bottom of a pull request.
 These tests can be invoked by commenting on a pull request with `/test [test_name]`.

 The following is a complete list of all valid tests:
   * **ping**